ga-wdi-boston/html-css/README.md

 At this point, the `master` branch on your GitHub fork should include your new HTML page.

 Now checkout the `css` branch that you created earlier and style your site using the `main.css` file in the `assets/styles/` directory as follows.
-Don't worry about creating a link tag as the two script tags near the top of `index.html` take care of that for you.
+Don't worry about creating a link tag as the two script tags in the head of `index.html` take care of that for you.

  * Make the recipe title ("The Best Chocolate Chip Cookies") match [this shade of brown](http://en.wikipedia.org/wiki/Shades_of_brown#Chestnut), and make it larger than the rest of the text on the page.
  * The font for the whole page should be 'arial', except for the recipe title (which should be in 'cursive').
  * All text in the page should be centered.
  * In the ingredients list, give each ingredient a unique color; any time that ingredient appears in the recipe, make it that same color.
+ * And feel free to experiment and add whatever else you want!

 Once you are finished styling your site, commit your changes and merge it with master like you did with your html branch